 top of page

-Psychotherapy is a deep experience that leads to profound transformation in how you relate to yourself and others.
+Counselling is a deep experience that leads to profound transformation in how you relate to yourself and others.
 It will help you gain a better understanding of your struggles, and to feel more stable and grounded.
 It is effective to develop stress management strategies and building resilience through life events.
-Just like going to the gym, therapy is about strengthening muscles we have not been using in our busy lives.
+Just like going to the gym, counselling is about strengthening muscles we have not been using in our busy lives.

 What happens in our first meetings?